NodeGeeks/react-wysiwyg-editor/README.md

 | bindings | Record<string, any> | No | Object containing variable bindings for template interpolation |
 | templates | Template[] | No | Array of template objects with name and content properties |

+## Special Thanks

+To the [Tabler Icons](https://tabler.io/) project, as these are the icons used.

 ## License

 MIT License

-Copyright (c) 2023 React WYSIWYG Editor
+Copyright (c) 2024 React WYSIWYG Editor

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal